CryptoPotato748/wallet-hunter-fork-Ubuntu/README.md

 python run.py
 ```
 Now, the script will start
+Or you can run it from binary files:

 - V1.0.0
  `wallet-hunter`now supports detection having Balance and Transaction(s) of bsc, eth and polygon network.